artefactual-labs/am/compose/README.md

 - `/tmp/am-pipeline-data` - the shared directory.
 - `/tmp/ss-location-data` - the transfer source location.

+### GNU make

+Make commands above, and any subsequent calls to it below can be reviewed using the following command from the compose directory:

+    $ make help

 ## Web UIs

 - Archivematica Dashboard: http://127.0.0.1:62080/